Knowledge base

 Restore data from a node

-- Log in to your server's Jelastic Dashboard.
+- Log in to the Jelastic Dashboard of your server.

-- Once the extension is added and the username and password of your Swift device on Swiss Backup are provided, check Restore your data.
+- Once the extension has been added and the username and password for your Swift device on Swiss Backup have been entered, check Restore your data.

-- Select the node containing the backup to restore:
+- Select the node that contains the backup to be restored:

-- Select the backup to restore and the restore folder.
+- Select the backup to restore and the restoration folder.

 - Click the Restore button: